Skip to main content

 As a general rule, taxpayers are considered to have their residence in the Autonomous Community in whose territory they remain for the greatest number of days of the tax period.

-2. Main center of interests
+2. Main center of interest

 When it is not possible to determine permanence, they will be considered residents in the territory of the Autonomous Community where they have their main center of interests.